Skip to content

 Adding custom CSS

-Everything you need to configure Tailwind or to add custom CSS can be found in the ./tailwind folder.
-The ./tailwind/tailwind.css file imports a variety of other files to generate style.css and style-editor.css.
-(You should never edit those files directly, as they will be overwritten when new versions are generated.)
+The ./tailwind/tailwind.css and ./tailwind/tailwind-editor.css files import everything needed to generate style.css and style-editor.css, respectively.
+(You should never edit those generated files directly, as they will be overwritten when new versions are generated.)
 There are comments throughout the CSS files in the ./tailwind folder explaining what to put in each file.

 Adding block editor–only CSS